Sense8: Cancellation and future

-On June 1, 2017, Netflix announced they had cancelled the series after two seasons.
+On June 1, 2017, Netflix cancelled the series after two seasons.
 Later that month, Chief Content Officer of Netflix Ted Sarandos during his talk on Produced By Conference, commented that the show was cancelled because its audience, despite being very passionate, was not large enough to support the high production costs.
 As a response to the cancellation, fans created online petitions, called Netflix, and tweeted #RenewSense8 and other hashtags, in an attempt to bring back the show.
 On June 29, 2017, the official social media accounts of the show posted a letter by Lana Wachowski which announced the release of a two-hour special for 2018.
 The special was released on June 8, 2018.

-Netflix billed the second special in their announcement as the series finale, but Lana left open the future of Sense8 past the special's release.
-On August 5, 2017, during a Facebook Live with Lana and the cast about the show's revival, Lana joked that because she believed that the fans of the show would go and create more fans, she was writing the entire third season.
+Netflix billed the second special in their announcement as the series finale, but Wachowski left open the future of Sense8 past the special's release.
+On August 5, 2017, during a Facebook Live with Wachowski and the cast about the show's revival, Wachowski joked that because she believed that the fans of the show would go and create more fans, she was writing the entire third season.
 A few days later, Brian J. Smith said during an interview that he believed if "a truly eyebrow-raising amount of people" watched the special, they would make more.
 Conversely, shortly after the special's release, executive producer Grant Hill said that they followed Netflix's directive to design it as the series finale, and that there have not been any talks about the possibility of another revival.

-Straczynski and Hemon have shared some hints about the character trajectories that were planned for the third season and beyond.
+Straczynski and Hemon have shared some hints about the character trajectories that were planned for a third season and beyond.